Bukit Timah Railway Station

 • Kent Ridge

-Clementi Forest is a hidden gem that's about 85 hectares of wilderness at the heart of residential areas in the West.
+Clementi Forest is a hidden gem that's roughly 85 hectares of wilderness at the heart of residential areas in the West.
 Accessible from the Rail Corridor or opposite Ngee Ann Poly, this hiking trail is as wild as it gets in Singapore.
 Put on a pair of good hiking shoes to get you through muddy ground and undulating terrain.
 Along the way, keep your eyes peeled for abandoned railway tracks, wildlife, lush streams and even a manmade cascading waterfall.
 Do bring a friend for safety's sake, and remember to take only pictures and leave only footprints.

 • Things to do